-The concept design includes a five-storey hotel/ motel development with rooftop dining providing 76 rooms including studios and one and two-bedroom rooms.
+The concept design includes a part four storey and part six storey hotel/ motel development with rooftop dining providing 76 rooms including studios and one and two-bedroom rooms across 4,723.50 sqm GFA.
 Other facilities would include pool, gymnasium, conference room, and health and well-being centre.

 The intention of the development is to restore the existing heritage listed cottage with a proposal to use as a café/ restaurant surrounded by landscaped garden areas.
+The existing heritage cottage covers 237 sqm GFA.

-The proposal includes 79 on-site parking spaces for use by the hotel/ motel and ancillary café/ restaurant, including three spaces to be signposted for use by service vehicles during the day and to serve as restaurant visitor parking on evenings.
-Six motorcycle spaces and an additional hotel/ motel loading bay for use by vans/ utes and small rigid vehicles are also included.
+The proposal includes provision for 80 on-site parking spaces for use by the hotel/ motel and ancillary café/ restaurant, including three spaces to be signposted for use by service vehicles during the day and to serve as restaurant visitor parking on evenings.
+Motorcycle spaces and an additional hotel/ motel loading bay for use by vans/ utes and small rigid vehicles have also been allowed for.
 The indicative site layout is shown in Figure 1.1.